Vinko Pintarić: Death

 By 1991, the Zabok police had set up a team dedicated to locating and capturing Pintarić.
 Over time, they learned more about his habits.
 He was getting increasingly careless, partly due to alcohol abuse.
-In May 1991 they received information that Pintarić was visiting his lover Ankica Buhiniček and decided to set up a stakeout on her house near Veliko Trgovišće.
+In May 1991, they received information that Pintarić was visiting his lover Ankica Buhiniček and decided to set up a stakeout on her house near Veliko Trgovišće.
 On the third night, the policemen saw a man coming from the woods and approaching the house.
 After they radioed for backup, they were joined by a special forces team from Kumrovec, and the compound was quickly surrounded.

 When Pintarić exited the house in the morning, he was called to surrender, but he opened fire instead.
 There was a brief exchange in which Pintarić was wounded and he ran back into the house.
-He still refused to surrender, and asked for his attorney.
+He still refused to surrender and asked for his attorney.
 When the attorney came, Pintarić asked him to come to the house, which the police did not allow.
 By noon of the same day, it was apparent that voluntary surrender was very unlikely, and the police fired tear gas into the compound.
-Pintarić then shot Buhiniček in the stomach, accusing her of "ratting" him, and fired on the police.
+Pintarić then shot Buhiniček in the stomach, accusing her of "ratting" on him, and fired on the police.
 One of the policemen then entered the house and killed Pintarić with a single gunshot to the head.
 Buhiniček survived the shooting.

 Pintarić is buried in the Lepoglava cemetery, in an unmarked grave.